 saucepans and cutlery meant that it really is a home-away-from-home.
 The Swan House even provide a selection of assorted tea bags, olive oil and condiments.
 All nice touches that made our time in Iceland that much easier.

 Some evenings after long-days exploring Southern Iceland’s famous Golden Circle Route, we cooked up some pasta before heading back out to see the Northern Lights.

 Whilst The Swan House does not benefit from its own car park, we never had a problem parking near the hotel (and I’m rubbish at parallel parking!)
-Unlike dining in Iceland, parking is extremely reasonable (more details to come on an upcoming post.)
-Therefore, do not let the parking be a deterring factor, we found ample spaces whether we were returning in the day or after chasing the Northern Lights later into the evening.
+Unlike dining in Iceland, parking is extremely reasonable (check out my Driving in Iceland post for more information about parking, car hire, insurance and road tripping Southern Iceland. ) Therefore, do not let the parking be a deterring factor, we found ample spaces whether we were returning in the day or after chasing the Northern Lights later into the evening.

 A Cosy and Convenient Boutique Stay in Iceland

 In fact, the biggest bug-bear we found about staying at The Swan House in Reykjavík was being able to get out of bed in the morning!
 Given the location is right in the heart of Reykjavík city centre, we didn’t hear a peep at night!

 As I may have indicated earlier, the mattress and pillows are divinely comfortable and it was near on impossible to get an early start.
 I have found a new rival for our stay at The Hoxton Paris, which if you can remember I could not stop harping on about the pillows and comfortable bed!
 I feel like I need to stay at both The Swan House and return to Paris to stay at The Hoxton again for blogging comparison reasons of course!